Peoria Public Radio Staff

 LINDA GRAY: (as Sue Ellen) It was you, Kristin, who shot J.R.

 ULABY: Every "Dallas" fan on the East Coast would have immediately ruined the reveal for everyone from Alabama to Alaska by Facebooking or tweeting.
 Spoilers have become enough of a preoccupation for a university to study them.
-Psychology professor Nicholas Christenfeld of the University of California, San Diego.
+Psychology professor Nicholas Christenfeld is at the University of California, San Diego.
 He examined what effect spoilers have on people's enjoyment of stories.

 ULABY: Subjects who had not already read the classic short story by Shirley Jackson would get handed "The Lottery."
 Some were told about its morbid conclusion in advance.